 UK in talks to buy 'game changer' coronavirus antibody test

-"It is early days but if it works as its proponents claim, then we will buy literally hundreds of thousands of these kits as soon as practicable because obviously it has the potential to be a total game changer," he told reporters.
+"It is early days but if it works as its proponents claim, then we will buy literally hundreds of thousands of these kits as soon as practicable because obviously it has the potential to be a total game changer," he added.
+Johnson also said scientists were making headway in removing the "cloak of invisibility" that surrounds the virus to fully understand its workings.

+"Today we've put the first British corona patient into a randomised trial for drugs that may treat the disease.
+UK experts, scientists expect to start trials for the first vaccine within a month," Johnson said.
+"This is rapidly coming down the track, but it will take time to come on stream," he said of the scientific advancements.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)